Roman Anufriev

 Ray phononics: thermal guides, emitters, filters, and shields powered by ballistic phonon transport

 This conceptual paper introduced ray phononics as an alternative paradigm of heat conduction manipulations.
-We demonstrated how the directional phonon fluxes occur and how they can be used to create various devices based on ballistic heat conduction.
-This work is expected to open a new research direction in phononics.
+We demonstrated how directional phonon fluxes occur and how they can be used to create various thermal devices based on ballistic heat conduction.
+This work opened a new research direction in phononics.

 Anufriev and Nomura, Materials Today Physics 15, 100272, 2020